Sports shoes, especially if you use them intensively, can get very smelly. Find out how you can rid of that nasty smell naturally.

 Depending on how bad the smell of your shoes is you can add or skip some steps in the process.
 Such measures will be marked as optional and you can add or skip them as you want.

-Prefer rather to watch the video, find it below
+Prefer rather watch the video, find it below

 - Optional: Pour Hydrogen Peroxide on your sneakers and let it work for 30 minutes.

 - Dissolve 1 Tb spoon of detergent and ½ cup of baking soda in warm water.
-Because we are talking about natural means to odor control, think twice about what detergent you use.
-As many of conventional detergents contains fragrances, which can cause allergic reactions and phosphates, which are dangerous for environment.
+Because we are talking about natural means of odor control, think twice about what detergent you use.
+As many conventional detergents contain fragrances, which can cause allergic reactions, and phosphates, which are dangerous to the environment.
 So “be the change…” as Gandhi said and switch to natural detergent.
 You can buy them at any store now.
 I, personally, use one from Seventh Generation.
 There are near hundred uses for baking soda, so don’t overpay for little boxes of baking soda in grocery aisles.
 Buy in bulk instead.
-I buy mine in 13.5 pound bag at Sam’s club.
+I buy mine in a 13.5-pound bag at Sam’s club.

 - Soak your shoes from 30 minutes to overnight

 - Optional: Take an old toothbrush and scrape your shoes, as long as your patience will go.

 - Rinse in warm water, you can do it straight under the tap